ibm-cloud-docs/direct-link/subnet-configuration.md

 ## More about using VRF
 {: #more-about-using-vrf}

 All accounts that use an {{site.data.keyword.cloud_notm}} Direct Link solution must migrate to a VRF.
+For more information, see [FAQs about VRF account migration](/docs/account?topic=account-vrf-faqs).

 By using VRF, customers advertise the available routes to their self-defined remote networks.
 This configuration does not permit you to use self-defined IP addresses on the {{site.data.keyword.cloud_notm}} network.

-Migrating to a VRF is done during the setup process.
-It requires a short outage window (up to 30 minutes for large accounts with multiple VLANs/locations), during which the backend network VLANs lose mutual connectivity while they are moved to the VRF.
-The VRF migration is scheduled with the implementing engineer.
+Migrating to a VRF requires a short outage window (up to 30 minutes for large accounts with multiple VLANs/locations), during which the backend network VLANs lose mutual connectivity while they are moved to the VRF.

 VRF eliminates the "VLAN Spanning" option for your account, including any account-to-account VLAN spanning capabilities, because all VLANs are able to communicate unless a gateway appliance is introduced to manage traffic.
 VRF also limits the ability to use {{site.data.keyword.cloud_notm}} VPN services because it is not compatible with {{site.data.keyword.cloud_notm}} SSL and IPsec VPN services.